palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

     public void onTable(String name);

-This method specifies the atlasdb name of the table which this index definition will derive its data from.
+This method specifies the AtlasDB name of the table which this index definition will derive its data from.
 This method is required for all IndexDefinitions.